topogibra/COMP-FEUP2020/README.txt

-** PROJECT TITLE: Compiler of theJava--languageto Java Bytecodes
+** PROJECT TITLE: Compiler of the Java-- language to Java Bytecodes

 ** GROUP: COMP2020-1C